OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - Unlike a password salt, the pepper **should not be stored in the database**.
 - Peppers are secrets and should be stored in "secrets vaults" or HSMs (Hardware Security Modules).
 - Like any other cryptographic key, a pepper rotation strategy should be considered.
-- The purpose of the pepper is to prevent an attacker from being able to crack any of the hashes if they only have access to the database, for example, if they have exploited a SQL injection vulnerability or obtained a backup of the database.

 ### Work Factors